Jonathon Riley (British Army officer): Later life

 Riley was appointed Director General and Master of the Royal Armouries, Britain's national collection of arms and armour, early in September 2009.
 Subsequently, he was appointed Visiting Professor in War Studies at King's College London.
+Riley gave up his Visiting Professor status and severed all ties with KCL in 2025 following a negative reception from students and a heated classroom disagreement in which he expressed his anti-immigrant views, suggesting immigrants be expelled from the UK to make room for defence spending.

 Riley joined the UK Independence Party (UKIP) in 2012.
 He said he "believed passionately that we had to regain our national sovereignty, the control of our laws and our borders, and escape the unelected, unaccountable tyranny of the EU Commission."
 He later left the party, arguing it had "lost its way" and stating that he disagreed with the views of those who had taken charge at the time.

-Riley is on the advisory board of Veterans for Britain, an organisation with the aim "to put forward the Defence and Security arguments for the UK to vote to leave the European Union" and following the referendum to "Support Her Majesty's Government in the task of restoring full sovereign control to all aspects of the defence of the Realm in accordance with that mandate of the people."
+Riley is Chairman of the board of Veterans for Britain, an organisation with the aim "to put forward the Defence and Security arguments for the UK to vote to leave the European Union" and following the referendum to "Support Her Majesty's Government in the task of restoring full sovereign control to all aspects of the defence of the Realm in accordance with that mandate of the people."

 On 19 January 2021, Riley re-joined UKIP, and was selected as the lead candidate for UKIP for the Mid and West Wales region of the Senedd for the 2021 election.
-He was not elected to the Senedd, with UKIP getting 1.57% of this region's vote, having lost 86% of its 2016 support.
-As at 14 February 2022, he still appeared as a Spokesperson for UKIP and as at 9 August 2022 in the same capacity on the official UKIP Veterans webpage.
+He was not elected to the Senedd, although he received 3,731 votes.